 Yeah!
 And it’s cool that he’s bringing back his most iconic guitar player after Randy Rhoads.
 If you think about it, Zakk is the longest-serving guitarist there – and they have the most classic albums after the Randy albums.

 I think it’s a good thing – and in my opinion, it’s probably what a lot of the fans would like to see, especially with Ozzy wrapping up his touring career.
 And that’s that.

 I never took that gig for granted – so I was pretty okay with everything.
 It’s not like it was my band.
 I was a hired musician, and I had the time of my life with Ozzy.
 I learnt a lot, and it gave me a lot of exposure – so I can do solo albums now.
 I’ve built my own brand, and I’m forever grateful to Ozzy and Sharon.

 They’ve been good to me – and there are no hard feelings.
 I wish them the best, really.

 Obviously you’ve played a lot of shows with Ozzy, with Firewind, and as a solo artist.
 What’s the weirdest thing you’ve seen during one of those shows?

 Usually it’s pretty okay.
 A couple of weeks ago, it really turned me off that I saw someone fighting in the audience.
 We were playing a festival in Germany with Firewind, one of the last shows of the tour, and I saw somebody’s fucking nose busted open, really bleeding like a motherfucker.

-They were really drunk and starting fights, so I had to stop the show and say “hey guys – take it easy,” you know?
+They were really drunk and starting fights, so I had to stop the show and tell them to take it easy, you know?
 We’re here to enjoy the music, not fistfight.
 I don’t like violence.